prrvchr/SQLiteOOo/README.md

 ## How to build the extension:

 Normally, the extension is created with Eclipse for Java and [LOEclipse][33].
 To work around Eclipse, I modified LOEclipse to allow the extension to be created with Apache Ant.
-To create the HyperSQLOOo extension with the help of Apache Ant, you need to:
+To create the SQLiteOOo extension with the help of Apache Ant, you need to:
 - Install the [Java SDK][34] version 8 or higher.
 - Install [Apache Ant][35] version 1.9.1 or higher.
 - Install [LibreOffice and its SDK][36] version 7.x or higher.